GVSU-IT-MuleSoft-Integrations/.github/profile/README.md

 ## Put Mulesoft related information here.

+# Using the mule-development-template
+Unless updating the template do not pull code from this repository.
+When creating a new repository here use the mule-development-template as the template during creation.

 # CICD Pipeline GitHub environment secrets:
 Test and Prod values will differ:
 - ANYPOINT_PLATFORM_API_CLIENT_ID = AnyPoint MQ client ID from Anypoint platform -> MQ -> Client Apps